• Skip to primary navigation

 Customize Elevator

-After installing and activating Elevator, your site will automatically output the ‘Back to Top’ link at the end of the page.
-I’ve provided only the bare essentials for styling, and Elevator will inherit the rest from your theme.
+After installing and activating Elevator, your site will automatically add a “Back to Top” link at the end of every page and post.

-Check out Elevator’s Style Guide for inspiration.
+Check out the Style Guide for inspiration.

 Debugging Elevator